Literary Masters, Inc.

 person, this thing.
 I cannot be, but what if I am?

-games, daring me to win.
+mind games, daring me to win.
 They tore me down, ripped me apart.
 I was nothing.
-I was theirs to play with,
+I was theirs to play

 All I wanted was to dream.
 Why was that so hard to believe?
 The stars were right there, dressed in